mousepawmedia/devdocs/network/source/guides/taskfinder.rst

 something actually *is* until one starts working on it, but the LHF section at least narrows the search.

-..
-WARNING:: Basically, we just mark something as Low-Hanging Fruit if it seems
+..  warning:: Basically, we just mark something as Low-Hanging Fruit if it seems
     to be simple or straight-forward *to someone who has the appropriate skills and knowledge.* You should review the task's description, required skills, and comments before you decide it is right for you.